harsh-dhandha/SummerInternship2024_22IT026/README.md

 ⟢ *Building the Delete Item Endpoint (DELETE /items/{id})*:
 - Finally, I configured an endpoint for deleting items from the DynamoDB table.
 The Lambda function handles the deletion process and ensures the item is removed based on the provided ID.

+### Day 5: Learning About Enhancing User Experience
+⟢ *User Authentication*: Learned how to integrate AWS Cognito for user authentication, understanding how it secures API endpoints and ensures that only authorized users can access the data.

+⟢ *Performance Testing*: Studied performance testing techniques to ensure applications handle high traffic smoothly, and explored ways to optimize Lambda functions for faster response times.